HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Hybrid Imitation Learning

-with $w^{target}$ and $w^{style}$ being weights for each objective.
+with $w^{task}$ and $w^{style}$ being weights for each objective.
 To bridge the behavior in the two modes, a style reward $r^{style}_t$ is also added to the tracking reward $r^{track}_t$ with the same weights in the tracking mode.
-This adversarial objective provides the character with more flexibility to adapt and compose skills from the motion dataset as necessary to clear new obstacles and scenes.
+This adversarial objective encourages the controller to adapt and compose skills from the motion dataset as necessary to clear new obstacles and scenes.